 Located in a rural part of Cambridge, Ontario, the African Lion Safari is about an hour from Toronto and 1.5 hours from Niagara Falls.
 Note that depending on your source, the location may be given as - not Cambridge - but Hamilton or Flamborough.

 The route is marked clearly with blue Ontario attraction signage.

+- Where to eat: Enjoy delicious Mexican food in a casual atmosphere at Latinoamerica Unida.
 Slightly more sophisticated than a food truck, Little Louie's Burger Joint & Soupery serves up delish fast food.

-Staying: Several hotels are in the vicinity of the African Lion Safari - mostly mid-range.
+- Where to stay: Several hotels are in the vicinity of the African Lion Safari - mostly mid-range.
 Homewood Suites by Hilton is particularly convenient for families as each guest room has at least one bedroom plus full kitchen and double sofa sleeper.
 If you're looking for something a little swankier, Langdon Hall is a Relais & Chateaux property in the area.